Photo courtesy of Mark Martin.

-- Use of an Adaptive Device on a Firearm (Class D Permit) - This permit is for individuals with upper extremity impairments such as amputation of one or both arms, permanent loss of function in one or both arms, hands or shoulders, or prosthesis in one or both arms.
-The permit allows the hunter to hunt deer of either sex with a firearm during the October disabled gun deer season and use an approved adaptive device to facilitate firearm use.
+- Use of an Adaptive Device on a Firearm (Class D Permit) - The Class D permit is issued to applicants with upper extremity impairments who fail the required combination of tests, or have an amputation or loss of one or both arms at or above the elbow.
+The permit allows the hunter to use an approved adaptive device to facilitate firearm use.